cherylfong/FlshCrds/README.md

 <img src="week6_v1.gif" width=200><br/>

 ### Required
-- [X] User can create a card and still see their created card when the app is relaunched.
+- [X] User can create a card and still see their created card when the app is relaunched
 - [X] User can create muliple cards and browse through all created cards

 ### Optional